amulick/MCEE-u5mort2019/README.md

 4. Predict_VR.R
 5. Model_Averaging.R

 Functions, statistical models and datasets required to run them are included in the subfolders.
+Output files and datasets are also included for those wishing to view the results without running the code, except for the initial Bayesian model estimates (Estimate_XX.R, numbers 1-2 above).
+The files produced by these scripts are too large to store on Github.

 ## Combine estimated cause fractions and envelopes